Stew-McD/T-reX/docs/source/SearchWaste.rst

 .. code-block:: python

-    wmf.SearchWaste(db_name, output_dir)
+    T-reX.SearchWaste(db_name, output_dir)

 The :func:`SearchWaste` function is invoked with two arguments: the name of the Brightway2 database to be processed and the name of the directory to store the results.
 The search queries are specified in the `config/queries_waste.py` file.
-The function is designed for internal use within the WMF tool and does not return a value but rather saves the output for subsequent use.
+The function is designed for internal use within the T-reX tool and does not return a value but rather saves the output for subsequent use.
 It could be used separately, if you would have a .pickle file with exploded database as well as the config files in the right locations.